IdeasNeverCease/here/README.md

 * `<open flag>` if you want **here** to launch site in your default browser, pass `--open` (defaults to `false`)
 * `<verbose flag>` if you want logging, pass `--verbose` (defaults to `false`)

-Example usage with npm scripts in a projects `package.json` file:
+Example usage with npm scripts in a project's `package.json` file:

 ```json
 {